Bill Davis Racing: Car No. 22 history

 Originally, Davis went with another rookie — Busch Series standout Randy LaJoie — to drive the car.
 Midway through the year, LaJoie was fired from the team and replaced by a series of rotating drivers including Wally Dallenbach Jr., who finished second at Watkins Glen.
 Finally, Ward Burton was hired to finish out the year.
-He scored the team's first win at North Carolina Motor Speedway in late 1995.
+He scored the team's first win at Rockingham Speedway in late 1995.